Current, future commanders meet with local community while berry picking

 |0

-This work, Current, future commanders meet with local community while berry picking [Image 2 of 2], by Jeff Nagan, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Current, future commanders meet with local community while berry picking, by Monica K. Guthrie, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT